Southeastern breaks ground for new residence halls project

 “Living on campus gives students the opportunity to become immersed in the university, enhancing both academic and extracurricular activities,” Crain said.
 “It is another element of the Southeastern experience that we encourage to help our students succeed.”

-The full project is located on the western side of campus in the area of Texas Avenue with enhancements to the parking lot on Railroad Avenue also included.
+The full project is located on the western side of campus in the area of Union Avenue with enhancements to the parking lot on Railroad Avenue also included.

 The housing units will be named Ascension Hall and Twelve Oaks Hall.
 Ascension Hall continues the university’s tradition of naming housing facilities after parishes from which most students hail; Twelve Oaks Hall is named in memory of Southeastern’s Twelve Oaks reception hall, which was removed as part of the project to allow for construction of the new housing structures along with outdoor communal space and landscaped plaza areas.